gvwilson/thirdbit/src/fiction/cloudherd/index.md

 she asked after a moment.

 The old man snorted affectionately.
-"Just like your mum, aren't you?
+"Just like your *amma*, aren't you?
 And your granna, too.
 Always thinking one step ahead of everyone else.
 You know, if your granna hadn't been so smart, I might've wound up being your grappa.